Compare ETS

 Quantitative limit: Up to 5% of each entity’s compliance obligation, regardless of type.

-As of December 2023, there were 292 registered methodologies (211 for CDM and 81 for domestic offset credits).
-The government aims to use 37.5 Mt of international credits to reach the 2030 NDC.
+As of December 2024, there were 317 registered methodologies (211 for CDM and 106 for domestic offset credits).
+The government aims to use 37.5 million international credits to fulfill its 2030 NDC.

 The K-ETS is not linked with any other system.